lamberta/devkit-doc/native/native-stack.md

 ## Moving Around the Stack

-The following is a brief overview on moving between the various regions in the SDK stack.
+The following is a brief overview on moving between the various regions in the DevKit stack.
 These boundaries exist because of the need to communicate between various programming languages and because they allow code reuse between different platforms.

-### Game Closure SDK to/from GC API
+### Game Closure DevKit to/from GC API

-Moving from the Game Closure SDK requires calling JavaScript functions that live within the native folder of gcapi.
-Since the Game Closure SDK makes the correct calls to gcapi behind the scenes the user does not need to know which platform their code will be running on.
+Moving from the Game Closure DevKit requires calling JavaScript functions that live within the native folder of gcapi.
+Since the Game Closure DevKit makes the correct calls to gcapi behind the scenes the user does not need to know which platform their code will be running on.